 In some cases, spacing will be affected by the cultivar you select.
 Cultivars of white pine vary in their form from rounded to upright.
 Some have drooping branches.
 'Compacta' is a slow-growing version.
 Keep in mind that white pine trees rarely grow in homogenous stands, and a mixture of trees that preserves the plant diversity in an area is better for wildlife.

 White pines are not good for foundation plantings because of the height and spread of the mature trees, which reach 20 to 40 feet wide and 50 to 80 feet tall, with a maximum potential height in excess of 150 feet.
 White pines make a poor choice for urban locations, as the trees do not tolerate salts or air pollutants well.

 Plant your trees in the spring, while they are dormant.
 Select a site that provides full sun and a moist, well-drained soil.
+Dig a hole at the desired location using a shovel.
+Use a tape measure to determine the spacing for additional trees.
 While some white pines tolerate poorly drained soils, Eastern white pines are intolerant of drought, standing water and wet soil.
 You must prepare the soil by turning it, and remove nearby plant competition to give white pines a proper start.

 Alice Moon is a freelance writer with more than 10 years of experience.
 She was chosen as a Smithsonian Institute intern, working for the National Zoo in Washington, D.C., and has traveled throughout Asia.
 Moon holds a Bachelor of Science in political science from Ball State University.